Caroline-GMR/franguinho/README.md

 - MAIN.JS

-  - main

   buildDOM() - creates HTML content;
   main() - load page content
   buildSplash() - creates splash screen;
   addEventListener - starts the game if START button is clicked;
   destroySplash() - removes splash screen;
   startGame() - starts a new game, removing splash or game over screen;

-  - start game

   new Game() - creates a new game based on the Game constructor;
   gameOnOver() - ;
   destroyGame() - removes splash or game over screen;

-  - game over

   gameOver() - finishes the game;
   buildGameOver() - creates a win screen with total score and RESTART button;
   addEventListener - starts the game if RESTART button is clicked;
   destroyGameOver(); - removes game over screen;

-  - win game

   buildWin() - creates a win screen with total score and RESTART button;
   addEventListener - starts the game if RESTART button is clicked;

 - GAME.JS

   Game constructor - properties: gameIsOver = false;
   start() - build the DOM (Game Main), creating all the elements on the page - Score, lives, etc;
   startTimer() - start the countdown (60 secs);
   new Chicken - creates a chicken based on the chicken constructor;
   handleKeys() - set the chicken direction up, down, left and right;
   AddEventListener - calls handleKeys, moving the chicken to up, down, left or right, depending on which key was pressed;
   startLoop()- called by startGame(), creates a cars array, updates the position of the chicken and the car;
   ifCollided() - checks if the chicken and the car collided, if yes, 1 live is lost;
   triggerTimeOut() - if the countdown finishes, calls gameOver();
   addAPoint - adds 1 point to the Score if the chicken crosses the road.

 - CARS.JS

-    Cars constructor - properties: canvas, size, x = where the car appears, y = represents the lane, speed;
+  Cars constructor - properties: canvas, size, x = where the car appears, y = represents the lane,speed;
   update() - updates the x position, given a speed;
   draw() - prints the car with a canvas element;
   isInScreen() - Checks if the car is inside of the page;

 - CHICKEN.JS

   Chicken constructor - properties: canvas, lives(3), size, x, y, direction, speed;
   setDirection() - sets the direction of the chicken (from bottom to top);
   update() - updates y or x position given the selected key;
   draw() - prints the chicken with a canvas element;
   collidesWithCar() - Checks if the chicken collides with a car;
   collided() - If a car hits the chicken, 1 live is lost;

 ## States y States Transitions
 Definition of the different states and their transition (transition functions)